The Modern SharePoint Architecture 2026: Transitioning from Subsites to Hub Sites

 How to fix SharePoint sync errors:

 The OneDrive sync client is robust but fragile.
-The most common cause of sync errors is path length (URLs exceeding 400 characters) or special characters in file names.
+The most common cause of sync errors is path length (URLs exceeding 400 characters for the full path) or special characters in file names.
+These are the two most frequent causes, but not the only ones — throttling, conflicting edits, and files locked by other processes can all trigger sync failures.

 6. Advanced Customization: Automation & Design